Towards Reliable Medical Image Segmentation by Modeling Evidential Calibrated Uncertainty: Experimental results

-To demonstrate the effectiveness of the efficiency, we provide more insight into the computational cost performances of well-known uncertainty estimation methods (DU~\citep{17dropoutCV}, UE~\citep{ensemble17}, PU~\citep{2018probabilisticU}, TTA~\citep{wang2018TTA} and BQNAT~\citep{roy2019bqnat}) on the datasets of ISIC2018, LiTS2017, and BraTS2019 with Gaussian noise by ${\sigma}{\rm{ = }} \left\{{0.3,0.2,1.5} \right\}$ (Fig.~\ref{F_2} (b), Fig.~\ref{F_3} (b) and Fig.~\ref{F_4} (b)).
+To demonstrate the effectiveness of the efficiency, we provide more insight into the computational cost performances of well-known uncertainty estimation methods (DU~\cite{17dropoutCV}, UE~\cite{ensemble17}, PU~\cite{2018probabilisticU}, TTA~\cite{wang2018TTA} and BQNAT~\cite{roy2019bqnat}) on the datasets of ISIC2018, and BraTS2019 with Gaussian noise by ${\sigma}{\rm{ = }} \left\{{0.3,0.2,1.5} \right\}$ (Fig.~\ref{F_time} (a) and Fig.~\ref{F_time} (b)).
 Among the evaluated methods, UE and TTA are the least computationally efficient, yet they yield slightly better segmentation results compared to DU.
 BQNAT demonstrates slightly higher calculation efficiency than DU, with comparable segmentation performance to TTA.
 Although PU has shown improvements in both computing efficiency and segmentation results, it still requires additional sampling time for testing.
 After applying DEviS, fundamental deep learning models such as U-Net, Attention-UNet, V-Net, nnUNet, and Transformer segmentation methods represented by nnFormer exhibit noticeable improvements in both testing time and FLOPs compared to the previously mentioned uncertainty quantification methods.
 Additionally, they deliver more robust segmentation outcomes post-integration.
+Comprehensive numerical analyses of computational efficiency, segmentation performance, and uncertainty estimation reliability, including comparisons across multiple models and metrics, are provided in the Supplementary Materials.